biswa2210/HEALTHY-PROGRAMMAR/README.md

 <div align="justified">

 Healthy Programmar Application gives water, medicine and other health related reminders.
+We can set the things according to us.
+We can schedule time of eater, exercise etc. I have created this using Python.

 </div>

+## HEALTHY PROGRAMMER DEMO VIDEO: :point_right: <a href="https://www.youtube.com/watch?v=EkNDsq6XFkE&list=PL0lbDlMJ1h4ikgkbohDuJurlnFvGzJCMr&index=4">Click here to watch</a>

+## PYTHON PLAYLIST: :point_right: <a href="https://www.youtube.com/watch?v=SsKXFCSfQgw&list=PL0lbDlMJ1h4ikgkbohDuJurlnFvGzJCMr">Click here to watch</a>

 ## Purpose :point_down: